Alloy Artifacts

 [Indestro Super-Quality 1727 9/16x5/8 Open-End Wrench]

-The shank of this example is stamped with "Indestro Mfg.
+The shank is stamped with "Indestro Mfg.
 Corp." and "Chicago", a less common marking for tools with the Super-Quality brand.

 The overall length is 7.2 inches.
 The finish is chrome plating, with losses due to wear and rust.